Monogamy of entanglement of maximal dimension: Proof of monogamy inequality

-where $\delta$ is a positive quantity.
-It is to be noted that our theorem (\ref{ineq}) aims to provide an algebraic constraint between G-concurrence of the subsystems $\rho_{12}$, $\rho_{13}$ and the single particle subsystem $\rho_{1|23}$.
-Now, we evaluate the G-concurrence of $\rho_{1|23}$, which is obtained by tracing over the subsystems $2$ and $3$,
+Where we have used the unitary property $\sum_{k}|U_{0k}|^2=1$.\\ In a similar approach, G-concurrence of the other subsystem $\rho_{13}$ can be derived.
+We obtain a similar expression as given by Eq.(\ref{g12}) for $G^d_{13}$.
+So, we can write down the sum as

-In order to calculate G-concurrence of $\rho_{1|23}$, we treat the compound system of $2$ and $3$ as a single entity which is entangled with the single particle subsystem.
-Thus following \cite{ckw}, we obtain G-concurrence of $\rho_{1|23}$ as follows,
+It is to be noted that our theorem (\ref{ineq}) aims to provide an algebraic constraint between $G_{12}$, $G_{13}$ and $G_{1(23)}$.
+In order to achieve that specific goal, it remains left to evaluate $G_{1(23)}$, G-concurrence of the subsystem across $1|23$.
+So, we write Eq.(\ref{eq4}) as